Negligent driving occasioning grievous bodily harm

-BDA faced court for negligent driving occasioning grievous bodily harm following a tragic incident which left his son in a coma.
-BDA had been towing his sons, on skateboards, behind his vehicle, when they collided with each other and fell to the road.
-One son struck his head against the road and was hospitalized.
+BDA towed his sons, on skateboards, behind his vehicle, when they collided with each other and fell to the road.
+One son struck his head against the road and went to hospital.

-Following a plea of guilty, BDA’s conviction was recorded and he was sentenced to a 12 month good behaviour bond.
-BDA was also disqualified from driving for 12 months.
-The offence had happened in February, and the sentence was handed down in October.
-However, due to an administrative error BDA’s licence was disqualified from the time of the sentencing, rather than the time of the offence.
+Following a plea of guilty, BDA’s conviction was recorded and he got a sentence of a 12 month good behaviour bond.
+BDA also got a disqualification from driving for 12 months.
+The offence happened in February, and the sentence was handed down in October.
+However, due to an administrative error, BDA’s licence disqualification started from the time of the sentencing, rather than from the time of the offence.
 He instructed the defence to appeal this decision on the grounds of severity.

-During the appeal proceedings, the extent of BDA’s guilt and remorse was made clear.
+During the appeal proceedings, our traffic appeal lawyers made clear the extent of BDA’s guilt and remorse.
 The defence assisted BDA in submitting over half a dozen letters of reference, including a letter from BDA’s current employer.
 Apart from praising BDA’s character, the employer made it clear that BDA’s continued employment was untenable if his licence was not reinstated.